 Fees, exchange, and other service charges are primarily comprised of debit and credit card income, fees from ATMs, merchant service activity, and other loan fees and service charges.
 Fees, exchange, and other service charges increased by \$0.2 million or 2% in the second quarter of 2014 compared to the same period in 2013.
 This increase was primarily due to a \$1.1 million increase in commissions and fees related to our credit card business.
 This increase was partially offset by a \$0.9 million decrease in other loan fees comprised mainly of prepayment penalty fees and syndication and administration fees recorded in the second quarter of 2013.
 Fees, exchange, and other service charges increased by \$1.2 million or 5% for the first six months of 2014 compared to the same period in 2013.
-This increase was primarily due to a \$1.5 million increase in commissions and fees related to our credit card income increased by \$0.4 million as higher transaction volume resulted in higher interchange fees received.
-These increases were partially offset by a \$0.7 million decrease in other loan fees comprised mainly fees and syndication and administration fees recorded in the second quarter of 2013.
-These increases were partially offset by a \$0.7 million decrease in other loan fees comprised mainly fees and syndication and administration fees recorded in the second quarter of 2013.
+This increase was primarily due to a \$1.5 million increase in commissions and fees related to our credit card business.
+In addition, debit card income increased by \$0.4 million as higher transaction volume resulted in higher interchange fees received.
+These increases were partially offset by a \$0.7 million decrease in other loan fees comprised mainly of prepayment penalty fees and syndication and administration fees recorded in the second quarter of 2013.